DataDog/hiring-engineers/answers.md

     [{}]
 ```

 Running `kitchen converge` again will update the template, and restart the datadog-agent.
-You can see the custom check running now from both the CLI:
+You can see the custom check running now from the CLI:

 ```
 root@vagrant1:~# datadog-agent status|grep -A 7 my_metric